kslav/medsam_breastmri/MedSAM/README.md

 # MedSAM
 This README.md is modified from the official MedSAM repo README, created by Ma et al., and located at https://github.com/bowang-lab/MedSAM.

-To install MedSAM, clone the original MedSAM repo at https://github.com/bowang-lab/MedSAM and follow the authors' installation instructions (copied below as well for ease of access).
+Acknowledgements and references for MedSAM provided by Ma et al. are retained at the end of this README, and the original license for conditions of redistributing their work is available at https://github.com/bowang-lab/MedSAM?tab=Apache-2.0-1-ov-file.

 In this derivative work, we made the following modifications:
 1. Used `matplotlib` instead of `skimage.io` for saving plots in `MedSAM_Inference.py`